 Pardee Lake Camping is a peaceful, quiet experience, perfect for seniors and families, offering 141 oak-shaded camp sites with picnic tables and fire rings in two separate campgrounds available on a first-come, first-served basis.
 The Lakeview campground is closest to the marina area, with a short walk to showers, laundry room café, restrooms and swimming pools … Continued

 You can book your campsites online choosing from more than 550 tent camping sites spread over the North and South Shores.
 Campsite amenities include bbqs. water, picnic tables, hot showers, laundry facilities and restrooms.
 Primitive sites usually have no amenities like water, picnic tables or restrooms close by.
-If you’re new to camping, Lake Camanche has … Continued
+The South Shore features the following campsites: Coyote Flat … Continued

 New Hogan Lake camping, picnicking and RV sites are well designed to give beautiful views of the lake.
 There are 207 campsites available for reservation at three campgrounds: Acorn, Oak Knoll & Deer Flat with boat-in camping, plus one group campground that can accommodate up to 50 people, called Coyote Point.
 While here, you can … Continued

 Angels Camp RV Camping Resort is a family-friendly park with over 100 sites.
 The resort is perfect for groups, families, and couples.
 With full hookups, comfortable lodges, rustic cabins and tent sites available year-round.
-Located just a few miles south of historic downtown Angels Camp, you’ll have a perfect spot to relax between your adventures … Continued
+Angels Camp RV Resort Located just a few miles south of historic downtown Angels Camp, you’ll have a perfect spot to … Continued

 There are multiple high country campsites along the Ebbetts Pass National Scenic Byway including: Stanislaus National Forest Camping is available at Spicer Reservoir on a first-come, first-served basis.
 To get to the campground, take Spicer Reservoir Road 9 miles off Highway 4.
 For individual sites, (6 people and up to 2 cars – $5 for … Continued